SherifAhmedM/Fuel-Cell-Cooling/README.md

 # Fuel-Cell-Cooling
-This problem involves the design of an appropriate cooling system for a hydrogen fuel cell.
+This is a case study to design an appropriate cooling system for a hydrogen fuel cell.